Inmate at DOC

 Are inmates allowed to have visitors?

 Yes.
 Inmates must submit a list of potential visitors to prison personnel.
-Once prison personnel approve the list, only those individuals on the list can visit the inmate.
+After prison personnel approve the list, only those individuals on the list may visit the inmate.

 The policies of the DOC